Rise of the Dream King

 “What did you said?”
 He asks.
 He speaks to the hag but looks only the distorted picture.

 “The King is King when his dream is full”

 He knows that the hag is watching him.
 There is satisfaction coming from the hag that is now come close to him.
 But he does not feel anything.
 The understanding does not raise feelings.
 He is the King that the hag spokes, but yet still an empty cup, a dreamer in a dream.

 He walks on the edge of the courtyard.
-On the right is the shadow of the wall that goes round the place where he is in.
+On the right is the shadow of the wall that goes around the place where he is in.
 Where they all are.
-It’s an isolation, prisons, but not prisons, made from the same twigs, showing thru the endless huts with canvas shelters bellowing on the sandy wind.
+It’s an isolation, a prison, but not a prison, made from the same twigs, showing thru the endless huts with canvas shelters bellowing on the sandy wind.
 Brown sea of the marketplace.
 On his left sun shines mercilessly to the courtyard.
-Four children with their armor and twigs in their right hands.
-On their left hands they held shields.
+Four children with their armour and twigs in their right hands.
+On their left hands, they held shields.
 Worn red that looks more brown with a dome in the middle.
 Unpolished metal with pumps on it.
 He looks down to the children.
 The fifth boy from their group is lying on the ground.
 Sprawled away from his weapons.
 He lies on his back, eyes closed.
 Dead.
 He knows the child is dead, but there is no rage toward the happening or four who stand there looking at him.